getml/getml.com/src/docs/index.md

 <div class="w-80-lg margin-auto-lg mb-4-lg" markdown>

-##### Whats under the hood? {.accent }
+##### What's under the hood? {.accent }
 ## Billions of Features with a few lines of code {.h2-lg .mt-0}

 getML is a high-performance machine learning software for predictive analytics on relational and time series data.
-At the heart of getML's innovation are four novel feature learning algorithms that automate manual feature engineering using supervised learning. getML enables the creation of end-to-end prediction pipelines capable of learning from terabytes of raw relational data, achieving unparalleled model accuracy within days not months.
+At the heart of getML's innovation are five novel feature learning algorithms that automate manual feature engineering using supervised learning. getML enables the creation of end-to-end prediction pipelines capable of learning from terabytes of raw relational data, achieving unparalleled model accuracy within days not months.
 {.medium-lg .mb-2-lg}

 <div class="w-80-lg margin-auto-lg" markdown>